echovue/zipcode-microservice-golang/README.md

 To execute this program, you will need to have Go installed and configured on your workstation.

-To build the executable, execute the following from the commandline:
+To build the executable, execute the following from the commandline in the microservice directory:

-`go microservice`
+`go build`

 `./microservice`